mapninja/Earthsys144/week05/04_TURN_IN_basic_raster_analysis_with_google_earth_engine.md

 var powerPlantDataset = ee.FeatureCollection('WRI/GPPD/power_plants');

 // ----------------------------------------------------------------------------
-// Select California from the state boundary dataset.
+// Select the focal state from the state boundary dataset.
 // STUSPS is the state postal abbreviation field in the TIGER states data.
+// Change `focalStateAbbreviation` from 'CA' to another two-letter state code,
+// such as 'TX', to run the same analysis for a different state.
 // ----------------------------------------------------------------------------
+var focalStateAbbreviation = 'CA';
-var california = states.filter(ee.Filter.eq('STUSPS', 'CA'));
+var focalState = states.filter(ee.Filter.eq('STUSPS', focalStateAbbreviation));

 // ----------------------------------------------------------------------------
-// Convert the California feature into one simplified analysis geometry.
+// Convert the focal state feature into one simplified analysis geometry.
 // Simplifying the boundary prevents "too many edges" errors while keeping
 // enough detail for a 1 kilometer statewide raster analysis.
 // ----------------------------------------------------------------------------
-var californiaGeometry = ee.Feature(california.first())
+var focalStateGeometry = ee.Feature(focalState.first())
   .geometry()
   .simplify(1000);

 // ----------------------------------------------------------------------------
-// Create a 100 mile buffer around California.
+// Create a 100 mile buffer around the focal state.
 // Earth Engine distance values are in meters, so we convert miles to meters.
-// This buffer is used only to select nearby power plants outside California.
+// This buffer is used only to select nearby power plants outside the state.
 // ----------------------------------------------------------------------------
 var metersPerMile = 1609.344;
 var bufferDistanceMiles = 100;
 var bufferDistanceMeters = bufferDistanceMiles * metersPerMile;
-var californiaBuffer = californiaGeometry.buffer(bufferDistanceMeters);
+var focalStateBuffer = focalStateGeometry.buffer(bufferDistanceMeters);

 // ----------------------------------------------------------------------------
 // Select power plants that fall inside the 100 mile buffer.
-// This reduces edge effects because power plants just outside California can
+// This reduces edge effects because power plants just outside the state can
 // now influence distance values near the state boundary.
 // ----------------------------------------------------------------------------
-var bufferedPowerPlants = powerPlantDataset.filterBounds(californiaBuffer);
+var bufferedPowerPlants = powerPlantDataset.filterBounds(focalStateBuffer);

 // ----------------------------------------------------------------------------
 // Style the buffered power plant features for display.